Scientific Name

 How to Grow and Care

 These succulents are not particularly fast-growing and will only rarely need repotting.
 However, in the spring, repot Aloes that are tipping over their pots or have ceased growing.
 Use a fast-draining potting mix with one-third sand or pebbles.
-During repotting of a larger plant, it is possible to divide the root ball carefully.
-Some varieties of Aloe will send off offsets that can be potted independently.
+When repotting a larger plant, dividing the root ball can be done carefully.
+Some varieties of Aloe produce offsets that can be potted independently.

 See more at How to Grow and Care for Aloe.